Simulation Software for Optimizing Optical Devices

 - Transmission and reflection coefficients

-With apps, you can easily change a design parameter, such as wavelength in a component, and test it as many times as you need without having to rerun the entire simulation.
-You can use apps to run your own tests more quickly or distribute apps to other members of your team to run their own tests, further freeing up your time and resources.
+With applications, you can easily change a design parameter, such as wavelength in a component, and test it as many times as you need without having to rerun the entire simulation.
+You can use applications to run your own tests more quickly or distribute applications to other members of your team to run their own tests, further freeing up your time and resources.

 The process is simple:

-- Transform your wave optics model into a specialized user interface (an app)
+- Transform your wave optics model into a specialized user interface (an application)

-- Customize the app to your needs by selecting inputs and outputs for the app's users
+- Customize the application to your needs by selecting inputs and outputs for the application's users

 - Enable your team to run their own design analyses without further assistance

-You can expand the capabilities of simulation throughout your team, organization, classroom, or customer or vendor base by building and using simulation apps.
+You can expand the capabilities of simulation throughout your team, organization, classroom, or customer or vendor base by building and using simulation applications.

 Develop Photonic Devices and Optical Waveguides for the Real World